setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 # Stealer status review 1

 1. I consider first Code review done, but that not correct way to do it.

 For code review have to pull request have to be made, so reviewer can write code review results into pull request (GitHub pull request) for example - that is code review nowadays.
 In case of communication problems, we need to do it properly.
 Next time when we have problems we need to skip demo and code review.
 I can't accept such form of code reviewing.
 I suggest GitHub pull request, and I write there code review results.
 Demo by you and writen feedback from me does not need my microphone.
 Just in case I can still to do one more review.

 I want to see code review diff - that is the main tool from GitHub for reviewing the code.
 Also add comments to the source code lines.

 Suggest any other form, that is supporting these two.

-2. Prepare better demo.
+2. Prepare more detailed demo.

 Tests (Requirements in stealer-backlog.html) haven't demod for review.
 Test should prove code is working.
 **mvn clean install** should work for example or other trick I ask to do.